-The graduate courses offered in the Department of Physical Therapy are listed below.
+The graduate courses offered in the Department of Physical Therapy are listed below in Table 4: Course Information for Class of 2021.
 Note that a 70% is a passing grade for graduate students, and H/P/FZ represents Honours/Pass/Fail.

-All courses are mandatory and students are enrolled in courses by the SLO.
-At the beginning of each new unit, students should use ACORN to view their timetable.
-Students who notice that they are not enrolled in the appropriate classes should contact the SLO immediately.
+All courses are mandatory and must be completed sequentially.
+As such, students normally do not need to enrol in courses using ACORN.
+However, it is the students' responsibility to ensure that they are enrolled in the appropriate courses at all times.
+Students should check their timetables using ACORN.